brianhu/bookshelf/README.md

 <h3 id="what">What can BookShelf do?</h3>

-Bookshelf helps users organise their collection of books and record how much time they have spent on a book, and we also designed a special algorithm to calculate the cost performance of a book.
-This app aims to lower the barrier of knowledge management.
+BookShelf is an open source iOS app.
+Bookshelf helps users organise their collection of books and record how much time they have spent on a book, and the cost performance of a book.
+Users could have a good understanding of their own bookshelves and make brilliant decisions to take actions in the real world.
+The most updated version allows users to:
+   + View their own book collection
+   + View a book in the collection (including cost performance and reading records)
+   + Manage their own book collection (add/modify/delete)
+   + Add reading record of a book

 * * *